 Anchor text is the text of a backlink that is clickable on the web page.
 If you have a rich keyword in the anchor text, it helps in SEO because Google will associate these keywords with the content of your website.
 I have a website on web design tutorials so “web design tutorials” is the best anchor text for me.

 here web design tutorials is the anchor text

 10. NoFollow link:

-This is a link attribute.
-This type of links is not counted in backlinks.
-When Google sees the nofollow attribute it will basically not count that link for the PageRank and search algorithms.
+This is a link attribute that tells Google not to follow the link..
+This type of links is not counted in valuable backlinks.
+When Google sees the nofollow attribute it does not follow it and never pass the link juice to the linked page.
 To make a link nofollow, simply add rel=nofollow in the link attribute.

 Ex: <a href=”URL” rel=”nofollow”>